Exposure to the scene

 Ellensburg & Yakima Washington

 The youth culture in Ellensburg was varied, those of us who didn’t fit in banded together, and there were kid’s who I imagined their parents were hippies, as that was their persona.
 There were punk rocker kids, skater kids, and New Wave kids.
-One of the people I met had a big influence on me, he was the first openly gay youth I had met, about to graduate from high school, older than I, and when one is 13, 17 or 18 years old is a huge difference.
+One of the people I met had a big influence on me, he was the first openly gay youth I had met.

 Beyond the music, there was a refinement he passed on to me, in clothing, in cologne, in shoes, hair, even make-up.
 I would get introduced to his friends, older gay men and women and absorb their culture and ways of being.
 I suppose that began me living in two different worlds, one of the older misfits and those misfits who were of my age.